Tokio Marine Holdings, Inc.

 d.
 The Company shall establish reporting rules in the event of a violation of laws, regulations or internal rules within any of the Subsidiaries and Others and, in addition to usual reporting routes, set up hotlines (an internal whistle-blower system) to an internal and external organization and while keeping all directors and employees of the Group well informed as to the use of the system.

-(2) The Company shall establish the Group's basic policies for the protection of customers' interests and maintain a customer-oriented policy in all phases of business in order to maintain a system for the protection of customers' interests.
+(2) The Company shall establish the Group's basic policies for the protection of customers' interests and maintain a customer-oriented policy in all phases of business in order to implement a system for the protection of customers' interests.

-(4) The Company shall establish the Group's basic policies against antisocial factions and groups, and in association with lawyers, police and other professionals, maintain its systems against such antisocial factions and groups, and respond to them in an organized and uncompromising manner by severing relationships with them and refusing unfair demands.
+(4) The Company shall establish the Group's basic policies against antisocial factions and groups, and in association with lawyers, police and other professionals, implement its systems against such antisocial factions and groups, and respond to them in an organized and uncompromising manner by severing relationships with them and refusing unfair demands.

-(5) The Company shall establish an internal audit department separate and independent of other departments, establish the Group's basic policies for internal audits of the Group and maintain systems for efficient and effective internal audits within the Company and Group companies.
+(5) The Company shall establish an internal audit department separate and independent of other departments, establish the Group's basic policies for internal audits of the Group and implement systems for efficient and effective internal audits within the Company and Group companies.

 3. System for risk management